johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/PPL2.1 Slow Flight and Power-Off Stalls.md

 > ±100', heading ±10°, airspeed +10/-0 knots, specified bank angle ±10°

 **Power-Off Stall**
 Client must be able to demonstrate power-off stalls, to ACS standards.
-Recovery no lower than 1500' AGL, maintain heading ±10 degrees before stall, or specified bank angle ±10 degrees, recognize stall and recover promptly with proper procedure.

 > [!success]- Tolerances (Partial) from [[Private Pilot ACS|ACS]]
 > Recovery no lower than 1500' AGL, heading ±10° before stall, or specified bank angle ±10° (and <20°), acknowledge cues of impending stall and recover promptly with proper procedure